nellie689/GDN/README.md

 ## 🔬Quick Review of Code Logic

 **🔹1.
 Parameter Settings:**
-Different parameter configurations are defined in the MELBA_configs file.
+Different parameter configurations are defined in: the MELBA_configs directory.

 **🔹2.
 Model Architecture – U-Net Backbone:**
-The architecture of the main model using the U-Net shape backbone is implemented in:
+The architecture of the main model using the U-Net shape backbone is implemented in: /GDN/lvdm/modules/modules2D3D/unet.py
-/GDN/lvdm/modules/modules2D3D/unet.py

 **🔹3.
 Model Architecture – Neural Operator:**
-The architecture of the Neural Operator component is defined in:
+The architecture of the Neural Operator component is defined in: /GDN/lvdm/modules/modules2D3D/nop.py
-/GDN/lvdm/modules/modules2D3D/nop.py

 **🔹4.
 Algorithm Workflow:**
 The overall workflow of the algorithm is managed using PyTorch Lightning.
-The relevant functions are located in:
+The relevant functions are located in: /GDN/lvdm/modules/modules2D3D/MELBAgdnAlter.py
-/GDN/lvdm/modules/modules2D3D/MELBAgdnAlter.py